 Relevant for whom and where?

 Contributors to the project, researchers and others who are involved with overarching design and planning of river interventions.

-Rhine river and its branches pointing out the main bifurcations at Pannerden kannal and IJsselkop.
+Rhine river and its branches pointing out the main bifurcations at Pannerdensche Kop and IJsselkop.

 Progress and practical application

 The interaction between the river water levels and the discharge distribution at the bifurcations strongly reduce the uncertainties in river water levels throughout the entire bifurcating system.
 For example, these interactions cause a high water level in a branch to be counteracted by a decrease in discharge towards this branch.
 These counteracting effects strongly depend on the size of the downstream branches.
 Conditions in the Waal branch, which carries the largest portion of discharge, dominate the uncertainties in water levels throughout the entire Rhine system.
 The other branches, particularly the IJssel branch, have little to no influence.
 Furthermore, our findings for a dike relocation intervention show that the counteracting effect between water levels and discharge distribution must be accounted for in future planning of human river interventions.
-When taking it into account, the lowering of the water levels by the dike relocation is smaller than for a single branch river.
-However, at the same time, the uncertainty related to the lowering of the water levels was smaller.
-For details about findings please click on related outputs below.
+A second intervention aimed at balancing the discharge distribution is ideally of the same type, e.g. two floodplain excavations.
+Otherwise, large deviations in the discharge distribution can occur for medium-high or extreme discharges.
+For details about findings, see the related outputs.

 Matthijs R.A.
 Gensen